As part of the court reform programme, HM Courts and Tribunals Service (HMCTS) is piloting early and late sittings in civil and family courts.

 The pilot is due to finish in March 2020.
 Before HMCTS decides if the pilot will be rolled out to more courts, an independent evaluator (IFF Research) will measure the project’s success.

-Evaluation will take place over three months, and look at factors such as:
+This will take place over three months, and look at factors such as:

 - public users’ experience